Chapter Twenty One VI

 Janah, “I’m dead.
-I’m giving it another to finish surveillance, then we’re going to Nassau.
+I’m giving it another couple of days to finish surveillance, then we’re going to Nassau.
 Can I please get surrounded by my bookends, I really need to sleep.”

 Easy duty.
 We undress, slip into clean sheets, Janah in the middle.
 Nikko and I kiss her shoulder and cheeks gently, she is gone in minutes.